Ogi, Angul: Culture

 There is a famous saying among the Odias, that "Odias have 13 festivals in 12 months".
 This is typical of most of the villages in Odisha and Ogi is no exception to this.
-Major festivals in the village include Dusshera, Kartik Poornima, Shivaratri.
+Major festivals in the village include Dusshera, Kartik Poornima, and Shivaratri.
 However Ogi is most famous in the Angul district for its annual Dola Purnima/Phalguna Yatra or Agara Jatra as popularly known.
 Other Odia religious festivals like Pana Sankranti, Hanuman Jayanti, Akshaya Tritiya, Raja Parba, Raksha Bandhan, Khudurukuni Osha, Ganesha Puja/Vinayaka Chaturthi, Garvana Sankranti, Kumara Purnima, Deepavali, Prathamastami, Manabasa/Mahalaxmi Gurubara, Pausa Purnima, Makara Sankranti, Saraswati Puja and Holi are observed ordinarily and serially according to the Odia Calendar that follows the regular Hindu calendar.

 Food

 Typical Oriya foods include rice, tomatoes, potatoes, dal like mung, peanuts, vegetables similar to yam, bitter gourd (called Momordica charantia), Dillenia Speciosa, pumpkin, white gourd (winter melon), red gourd, spinach and sweet potato, Trichosanthes cucumerina, Luffa, okra, cauliflowers, cabbages, eggplants and arum can all be found in any Oriya family's backyard.

 One dish, Pakhala, made from a mix of boiled rice and water, is eaten with boiled potatoes mixed with green chili pepper, curd, salt, and onions.
 Biri chaula chakuli pitha consisting of Vigna mungo and rice.
 It is normally eaten for breakfast.
 Chakuli pitha can be eaten with Santula or Dalma.
 Pitha and is the main sweet dish at every festival they celebrate.
 There are different types of pitha made out of rice, namely Aarisa pitha, Manda Pitha, Kakara Pitha, Enduri Pitha, Chakuli Pitha, Poda Pitha, Chitau Pitha, Tala Pitha and much more.